SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 by including a protocol initializer declaration in the body of the protocol declaration.
 Protocol initializer declarations have the same form as initializer declarations, except they don't include the initializer's body.
-For examples of conforming types that implement the initializer requirements of a protocol, see :ref:`Protocols_Initializers`.

 See also :ref:`Declarations_InitializerDeclaration`.